Gothic subgenres: every reader’s guide

 Southern Gothic avoids spectacle.
 It stays with what lingers.

-The setting carries a history of violence, hierarchy, and memory, and refuses to let it settle into the past.
+The setting carries a history of violence, hierarchy, and memory that refuses to settle into the past.
 Nothing is fully over.
 Nothing is clean.
+The Gothic element isn’t separate from the world; it grows from inside it.

 Find a copy → Bookshop.org | Amazon